How to French braid your own hair? A Step-By-Step Guide

 French Braiding Basics

-Before we dive into specifics, let’s review some key terms and concepts for French braiding:
+Before we dive into specifics, let’s analyze some key terms and concepts for French braiding:

 • Sections: Dividing your hair into three equal sections is the basis of any basic braid or french braid.
 Make sure to brush out any major tangles first.